pareshios/Player/README.md

 **[Offer code]** (https://www.revenuecat.com/docs/ios-subscription-offers#offer-codes)

 **Note:** - Since launch, Apple's in-app Offer Code redemption sheet has proven to be extremely unstable.
 For example, the sheet may not connect, may not dismiss after a successful redemption, and may not accept valid codes.
 Additionally, sandbox and TestFlight behavior has been seen to be inconsistent.
-A workaround may be to instead redirect customers to the App Store app to redeem codes as described below.
+A workaround may be to instead redirect customers to the App Store app to redeem codes as described above.

 ## Create revenueCat account [&#x270D;](https://www.revenuecat.com/docs/projects)
 RevenueCat provides a free trial for up to $10000 in revenue then you need to pay for the services.
 Create one revenueCat app and configure the platform-specific application for e.g Android and iOS.
 Application name, bundle identifier, App Store Connect App-Specific Shared Secret and key information need to add in order to complete the application configuration.